Higher Incomes Now Eligible for Discounts on High-Speed Internet

 Wow!
 Internet, Cable, and TV

-The Affordable Connectivity Program is just a part of the roughly $65 billion to improve access to high-quality, high-speed internet access contained in the bipartisan infrastructure bill that Biden signed into law Nov.
-15.
+The Affordable Connectivity Program is just a part of the roughly $65 billion approved to improve access to high-quality, high-speed internet contained in the bipartisan infrastructure bill that Biden signed into law Nov.
+15, 2021.

 Some of that money will go toward what Kahsai calls “digital equity.”
 The new law allocates $2.75 billion for digital literacy training to make sure that everyone — regardless of language, ability or age — has the skills needed to take advantage of their connection to the internet.